KITLoveWF/22110046_MaiDucKien_lab2/22110046_MaiDucKien.md

 # Task 3: Firewall configuration
 **Question 1**:
 From VMs of previous tasks, install iptables and configure one of the 2 VMs as a web and ssh server.
-Demonstrate your ability to block/unblock http, icmp, ssh requests on the other host.
+Demonstrate your ability to block/unblock http, icmp, ssh requests on the other host. <br>
 **Answer 1**:
 # Check Iptables
 ```